 The average cost of Kedarkantha trek for one person is about INR 6000 for 6 days and 5 nights.
 This cost doesn’t include the gear you are going to rent.
 If your package includes the train or flight fare it will be a bit higher.

 We would recommend you to reach Dehradun on your own.
 You don’t really need to go with a tour package for that.
 In Fact you can also customize your package in such a way that it starts from Sankri.
 That way, you will save some money as well as get some privacy and freedom.

 Trekking gears for Kedarkantha trek

-Kedarkantha is considered as easy-moderate trek.
+Kedarkantha is considered an easy-moderate trek.
 Although the wrong gears and lack of fitness can make even the easiest treks a difficult one.
-For that you need the right equipments.
-Here, spending money is not enough, but spend it wise.
+For that, you need the right equipment.
+Here, spending money is not enough, but spending it wisely.

 Buy multiple layers of clothes to keep you warm at the high altitudes rather than buying one layered cloth.
 Multiple layering will keep you warmer and also lets you use only as much clothes as you need.

 Here are some of the trekking gears you will require for Kedarkantha trek.
 If you have went on trekking previously, you will not have to add much of things, most of them are same.
 But if you are new to trekking, then this list will help you.

 If you are going with a tour package, then mostly your guide will arrange for the camping equipments.
 Confirm this with your guide beforehand.

 The camping equipments you would require in Kedarkantha trek are :

 1. Sleeping Bag